Sam Bankman-Fried's lawyer says FTX investments were not 'reckless'

-NEW YORK : FTX founder Sam Bankman-Fried's lawyer on Tuesday said the now-bankrupt cryptocurrency exchange's investments were not "reckless and frivolous," pushing back against testimony by a former executive who called its spending on marketing and celebrity endorsements excessive.
+NEW YORK: FTX founder Sam Bankman-Fried's lawyer on Tuesday (Oct 17) said the now-bankrupt cryptocurrency exchange's investments were not "reckless and frivolous," pushing back against testimony by a former executive who called its spending on marketing and celebrity endorsements excessive.

 Defense lawyer Mark Cohen on Tuesday kicked off his cross-examination of Singh - one of three former members of Bankman-Fried's inner circle who have pleaded guilty to fraud and agreed to cooperate with prosecutors - by asking Singh whether promoting FTX's brand could be useful.